damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ## Improved GitHub Importer

-The GitHub importer now also imports milestones, labels and keeps references to pull requests and issues!
+The GitHub importer now also imports milestones and labels, and preserves references to pull requests and issues!

 ## Other changes

-### Location Aware Search
+### Location-aware Search

 Search is getting better and better with GitLab.
-With GitLab 8.7 we've added location aware search.
+With GitLab 8.7 we've added location-aware search.
 Meaning you can either search within the project:

 ![Location Aware Search in GitLab 8.7](/images/8_7/search1.png)